Associative idempotent nondecreasing functions are reducible: Definitions and notation

-The function $F$ is called \emph{monotone in the $i$-th variable} if for all fixed elements $a_1\stb a_{i-1}, a_{i+1} \stb a_n$ of $X$, the $1$-variable function defined as is order-preserving or order-reversing.
+The function $F$ is called \emph{monotone in the $i$-th variable} if for all fixed elements $a_1\stb a_{i-1}, a_{i+1} \stb a_n$ of $X$, the $1$-ary function defined as is nondecreasing or nonincreasing.
 The function $F$ is called \emph{monotone} if it is monotone in each of its variables.

-We use the lattice notion of for the minimum ($\wedge$) and for maximum ($\vee$) of a set.
+We use the lattice notation for the minimum ($\wedge$) and for maximum ($\vee$) of a set.
 Hence we introduce the notation